ntgiang/dotfiles-ubuntu/README.md

 * Upon selecting a text (terminal, etc.) have it automatically copied into the clipboard using clipit:
   * Right click / Preferences / Settings : check: Use Primary selections and Synchronize clipboards
 * Create shortcut for Shutter
   * Go to Settings.
-Select Keyboard and then shortcusts.
+Select Keyboard and then shortcuts.
 Under custom shortcuts add a new entry with:
   * Name: Shutter Selection, Command: shutter -s
   * Then assign shortcut: shift+alt+5